nficano/tangerine/README.rst

    @gendo.listen_for('cookies')
     def cookies(user, message):

-Finally your script needs to sit inside a loop and wait for this activity, to do this we add the following to the end of your script:
+Finally your script needs to sit inside a loop, monitor whats said in a slack channel and respond to the messages accordingly. do this we add the following to the end of your script:

 .. code:: python